Olaf Alfred Hoffstad

 Olaf Alfred Hoffstad (18 March 1865 – 15 September 1943) was a Norwegian botanist, writer, school principal and Conservative politician.
-Born in the mid-Norwegian city of Stjørdal to a mercantile family, he initially embarked on an educational career.
+Born in the mid-Norwegian town of Stjørdalshalsen to a mercantile family, he initially embarked on an educational career.
 Having taught at girls' schools across the country in the early 1890s, he was permanently employed at two universal schools in Sandefjord, a city whose political life he influenced in the latter part of his life.

 During his schooldays Hoffstad read voraciously, developing a passion for botany that never left him.
 His first botanical book was published in 1891; it sold well, being released in nine revised editions before Hoffstad's decease during the Second World War.
 He also wrote floras intended for use in schools, the most prominent of which was published in six editions.
 In the 1890s Hoffstad travelled widely, searching for new plant species hitherto undiscovered.